A candid account of the student protests that took place at Hong Kong Polytechnic University in 2019, culminating in a violent police crackdown.

 What begins as an energetic battle against the establishment turns into a lopsided game of cat and mouse when the police decide to surround the building.
 Within its red brick walls, the university building becomes a prison.
 Over the nearly two weeks that follow, fear and exhaustion grows among the hundreds of students, and so does the uncertainty.
 Should they hang on inside, or leave the building to face the armed police?
 The camera follows the developments and emotions so closely that it is impossible for the viewer not to become caught up in this deadly clash.

-After the screening: live interview with the film makers
+After the online screening: live interview with Glacier Kwong, digital rights activist

 SG & USE registration

-More info about SG & USE can be found here.
+More information about SG & USE can be found here.

 This program will be streamed live to an online platform.
 Tickets are free, but to receive the viewing link you need to register beforehand.
 You’ll receive the link one hour before the start of the livestream.
 Please register by clicking the black ‘Bestellen’ button.